-CRIMINAL DEFENSE ATTORNEY CHANDLER ARIZONA
+CRIMINAL DEFENSE ATTORNEY ARIZONA

 10 THINGS YOU NEED TO KNOW WHEN FACING CRIMINAL CHARGES

 1. Don’t Panic!
 It may not be as bad as it initially seems.
 Prosecutors often overcharge cases, and many cases get pled down to less serious charges.
 Unjustified cases often get dismissed as well.
 This is an important time to make good, clear-headed decisions rather than emotionally driven ones.
 Take a deep breath, clear your head and resolve to make only careful rationally based decisions.